Testing for Convergence or Divergence of a Series

 - $\sum a_n = \infty \ \Rightarrow \ \sum b_n = \infty$

-All the other convergence/divergence tests that will be discussed later can be derived from this Comparison Test, and in that sense, the Comparison Test can be considered the most important.
+All the other convergence/divergence tests that will be discussed later can be derived from this Comparison Test, making it arguably the most important test.

 Limit Comparison Test